 Hello and welcome to the EYFS page!

-At St James we have a Nursery class with 40 children and two Reception classes, with 30 children in each class.
+At St James we have a Nursery class and two Reception classes.

-Hello I am Miss Iqbal and I am the class teacher for RI, I work with Mrs Pincher.
+Hello – I am Miss Melia and I am the class teacher for RM, I work with Mrs Pincher.
 We have a class of various characters who are talented in their own ways.
 They are curious children who love to explore.

 Mrs Plant works with all the children in Reception and runs our Busy Bees Nurture group during the afternoons.